How To Automate Your Multi-Vendor Marketplace Payments

 STEP 4: Set Up Automated Payment Alerts

-With Jetti, it’s easy to stay on top of your vendor payments.
+With Jetti, it’s easy to stay on top of your marketplace vendor payments.
 We recommend checking your payment report regularly.
 Here you’ll find all the stats you need to know, for example, how much you’re invoicing on your shipping and how much you owe your vendors.

 We also recommend you take action when you get any alerts from Jetti.
 We issue alerts when your payment method fails, so you can quickly push bounced payments through to avoid late payments.
 We’ll also notify you if you sell an item which has no cost price set.
 Without this, Jetti won’t know how much to pay your vendors, so it’s important to correct this as soon as possible.